blueninja123/blueninja/README.md

 Sorry no plugins built at this point

 ### Alternative Method
-download and install directly with a zip file you can find the links below:
+Want to download and install directly with a zip file?  you can find the links below:

 Github Webpage      https://blueninja123.github.io/zips/
 Github Source Code  https://github.com/blueninja123/zips